TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply, we can provide the auto approve flag eg. `terraform apply --auto-approve`.

+#### Terraform Destroy
+The `terraform destroy` command will destory resources.

+You can also use the auto-approve command to skip the approve prompt; `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.